 I made a big 64 oz batch of juice every morning and drank it throughout the day for two years as part of my anti-cancer routine.
 The only juice I drank “fresh” was the first juice of the day.
 And I know lots of people who have healed cancer that also made juice in batches like this.
-So the empirical and anecdotal evidence says, “No.”

 But most importantly, there is scientific research that backs this up.
 Enzyme activity is one of the best ways to measure nutritional degradation in juice over time.
-And as it turns out, the enzyme activity in juice from many different types of juicing machines actually remains very high for several days after juicing.
+As it turns out, the enzyme activity in juice from many different types of juicing machines actually remains very high for several days after juicing.

-“What about store bought juice?”
+“What about store-bought juice?”

-“Chris what juicer do you recommend?
+“Chris, what juicer do you recommend?
 What is the best juicer?”

 Here’s the deal.
 I’ve used all kinds of juicers over the years and if there’s one thing I’ve learned, it’s that there is no “best juicer”.
-There are a lot of different juicers out there and guess what, they all make juice.
-Some make a little more juice than others, some do better with carrots, others do better with leafy greens, some are easier to clean, and some are more durable and last a long time.
+There are a lot of different juicers out there and guess what… they all make juice.
+Some make a little more juice than others, some do better with beets and carrots, others do better with leafy greens, some are easier to clean, and some are more durable and last a long time.
 But as my friend “The Juice Lady” Cherie Calbom says: